FirebaseExtended/reactfire/README.md

 - **Access Firebase libraries from any component** - Need the Firestore SDK? `useFirestore`.
 Remote Config? `useRemoteConfig`.
 - **Safely configure Firebase libraries** - Libraries like Firestore and Remote Config require settings like `enablePersistence` to be set before any data fetches are made.
 This can be tough to support in React's world of re-renders.
 ReactFire gives you `useInitFirestore` and `useInitRemoteConfig` hooks that guarantee they're set before anything else.

+## Platform support

+ReactFire is designed for **web React apps** and wraps the [Firebase Web SDK](https://firebase.google.com/docs/web/setup).
+It is not compatible with React Native or Expo.
+For React Native projects, use [react-native-firebase](https://rnfirebase.io/) instead.

 ## Install

 ```bash